marcelpetersen/mobil/_drafts/wunder-mobility-in-2019-a-retrospect.md

 ***

-As temperatures began to cool off and escooters became a more and more common sight on the streets of Germany - they were only made street legal in June - we got tangible confirmation of just how much Wunder Mobility has been growing in size and scope: we closed a **$60 million Series B funding round** with Blumberg Capital and KCK.
+As temperatures began to cool off and escooters became a more and more common sight on the streets of Germany - they officially hit the streets in June - we got tangible confirmation of just how much Wunder Mobility has been growing in size and scope: we closed a **$60 million Series B funding round** with Blumberg Capital and KCK.

 ![](/uploads/2019/12/17/YeehawAmerica.jpg)